Milly Maker DFS Strategy: How To Win Large-Field GPPs

 Zoom back out and the Milly Maker is really one bet stated many ways.
 Because the winning score lives at the far tail, you build for the ceiling, not the average; because you need several booms at once, you stack for correlation; because 150,000 lineups are chasing the same tail, you leverage off the chalk to make that ceiling yours; and because the payout is top-heavy, you accept the variance that comes with all of it.
 Single-entry or mass-multi just changes how many of those bets you place at once.

 That framework is how I approach every large-field GPP, and it is the one the Stokastic Sims are built to execute at scale.
-Code MILLYGPP10 takes 10% off your first subscription when you are ready to stop building for the mean and start building for the win.
+When you are ready to stop building for the mean and start building for the win, code STOK10 takes 10% off your first week or month at stokastic.com/pricing

-Stokastic Contest Sims + Ownership Projections + Top Stacks: build the whole field, rank lineups by Sim ROI, and surface the high-leverage builds with a real path to first in a large-field GPP.
-Drive to stokastic.com/pricing (10% off with MILLYGPP10).
+Stokastic Contest Sims + Ownership Projections + Top Stacks: simulate the contest thousands of times, rank lineups by Sim ROI, and surface the high-leverage builds with a real path to first in a large-field GPP.
+Drive to stokastic.com/pricing (10% off with STOK10).

 Get Started